ivanPuri/Big-Ideas-final-Project/README.md

     This data set has the income and education status of neighborhoods in Pittsburgh

-Overview
+Overview:
-This repository is for a project about ranking neighborhoods based on different metrics
+This repository is for a project about ranking neighborhoods based on different metrics we created.